co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 [$] mkdir folder/
 ```

-`mv` is a command used to move files from one location to another, and because of this it can also be used to replace a file with another.
+`mv` is a command used to move files  and folders from one location to another, it can also (indirectly) be used to replace a file with another.
 It is also possible to change the name of a file when moving it.
 Example usage:

 ```sh
 [$] mv /usr/share/file.txt ~/Documents/newfile.txt